 Doxycycline is a semi-synthetic tetracycline antibiotic prescribed to treat various bacterial infections such as urinary tract and bladder infections.
 Veterinarians also use Doxycycline to treat some diseases such as Rocky Mountain Spotted Fever and Lyme disease.

 Veterinarians prescribe Doxycycline because it’s a strong, effective antibiotic with extended effectiveness against some diseases.
 Your dog may take Doxycycline to treat a short-term bacterial infection such as a urinary tract or bladder infection.
-Or your veterinarian may recommend Doxycycline to treat a longer-term disease such as Rocky Mountain Spotted Fever, Lyme Disease, Ehrlichiosis or chlamydia.
+Or your pet's veterinarian may recommend Doxycycline to treat a longer-term disease such as Rocky Mountain Spotted Fever, Lyme Disease, Ehrlichiosis, or chlamydia.
 This medication prevents bacteria from reproducing so the animal’s immune system can fight the existing infection.
-Talk to your veterinarian about the proper way to dose Doxycycline to avoid potential side effects.
+Talk to your pet's veterinarian about the proper way to dose Doxycycline to avoid potential side effects.

 For additional information about Doxycycline click the “More Information” and “Package Insert” tabs above.

 Resistance is a major concern when giving antibiotics.
 Resistance occurs when bacteria survive and mutate and are then able to survive even after antibiotics are given.
 To help avoid any resistance, it is important to give antibiotics as they are prescribed for as long as they are prescribed even if your pet is looking and feeling better.